 Education in today’s world is considered a democratic right of every child.
 Enabling quality education is the 17th global goal in the 2030 Agenda for Sustainable Development.
 So, how far are we to achieve this?
 And what are we doing to enable a personalised learning experience for last-mile learners?

 Personalised Learning: A way to Quality Education

-Personalised learning puts children at the heart of learning by empowering them to learn at their own pace.
-It enables a non-judgemental familiar environment where no child is left behind as they are given access to curriculum-aligned content based on their learning abilities and gaps.
+Personalised learning puts children at the heart of the learning by empowering them to learn at their own pace.
+It enables a non-judgemental familiar environment to learn based on their learning abilities and gaps.

-Personalised learning harness different learning interests of students, which increases their engagement.
+Personalised learning harness students’ different learning interests, resulting in increased engagement.
 With increased engagement, students tend to spend more time learning.
-And at the same time, if given access to enjoyable digital learning content, they don’t just memorise concepts but think, analyse and absorb, resulting in improved understanding and results.
+And at the same time, if given access to enjoyable learning content, they don’t just memorise concepts but think, analyse and absorb, resulting in improved understanding and results.

 Using Technology to establish a personalised learning environment

 Technology has been playing a key role in addressing the diverse learning needs of students.
 Most students use digital tools to search and process information that demonstrates an understanding of concepts in their preferred way.

 Online practice tests, mock tests, and sample papers are examples of how technology has started enabling a personalised non-judgemental learning environment for students.
 Another example of a personalised learning model is digital content available on youtube and other similar platforms.
 It allows students to learn enjoyably where they play content repeatedly until they are confident.
 Technology in education has empowered students to learn from diverse content but is it really helping them cope with their learning gap?

 No, because some students struggle to find the content in one place, leading to distraction.
 Students of remote regions of India still struggle with poor internet connectivity, inability to derive their interests, unable to find content in their preferred language, and so much more.

 So, How do we add value to personalised learning using technology?